Uncovering the Historic Lower East Side

 - Explore the neighborhood’s teeming German, Jewish, Latino, and Asian enclaves.

-- Step inside historic synagogues and storefront Buddhist temples.
+- See historic synagogues and storefront Buddhist temples.

 - Discover remnants from the area’s colonial past.